Yuanxin-Xia/LowFreqTFGen/README.md

 Implementation of COMSOL MATLAB LiveLink

-This version is develop for random sources and receivers, contact Author if you need specify source and receiver.
+This version is developed for random sources and receivers; contact Author if you need to specify source and receiver.

 contact: xiayuanxin98@gmail.com | s213256@dtu.dk